-The U.S. Supreme Court is being urged to overturn drug laws.
+The U.S. Supreme Court is being urged to overturn drug

-brief can be viewed at http://rexcurry.net .
+and the entire brief can be viewed at http://rexcurry.net/drugswrit.html

-The arguments have new vitality thanks to the U.S. Supreme Court decision
+The arguments have new vitality thanks to the U.S. Supreme

-in Lawrence v.
+Court decision in Lawrence v.
 Texas, that overturned sodomy laws and recognized

 the right of adults to engage in certain consensual non-violent forms of